ppy/osu-wiki/news/2026/2026-01-08-introducing-osu!wrapped.md

 ---

 And this wraps up 2025!
-Big shout-out to the **1,780,031 new users** that joined this amazing community in the previous year.
+Big shout-out to the **1,780,031 new users** that joined our amazing community in the previous year.
 And with a total of **206 news posts** released in 2025, we can't wait to update you on the newest of posts in 2026 as well, so stay tuned! <3

 ---